This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Sometimes, the underlying cause of cerebral palsy is medical negligence.
-If you think your child was injured due to medical errors, a South Carolina cerebral palsy lawyer may be able to assist you.
-A qualified attorney can also help you if your child has faced discrimination because of disabilities.
+Contact a South Carolina cerebral palsy lawyer if you think your child was injured due to medical errors.
+A qualified attorney can help you file a lawsuit and seek damages.
+They can also help if your child has faced discrimination because of disabilities.

 Get Matched with a Leading Birth Injury Attorney in Your Area